Hyperion302/meteor/backend/src/services/VideoDataService/README.md

 ## createVideo

+_Videos can only be created on channels owned by the author_

 1. Creates new untranscoded video in DB

 ## updateVideo

+_Videos can only be updated by their author or the channel owner_

 1. Updates video in DB with provided fields
 2. Calls [SearchService](../SearchService/README.md)/updateVideo to update fields

 ## deleteVideo

+_Videos can only be deleted by their author or the channel owner_

 1. Calls [SearchService](../SearchService/README.md)/deleteVideo to delete from search index
 2. Calls [VideoContentService](../VideoContentService)/deleteVideo to delete transcoding entry